N3xuz11/platform_manifest/README.md

 Commands to input after your "schism" directory is made and you are in the directory in Terminal

+For Non-caf or Nexus Device compiling please use:

 $ repo init -u git://github.com/TheSchismROM/platform_manifest.git -b kk-4.4

+For -caf (or code aurora format) Devices please use:

+$ repo init -u git://github.com/TheSchismROM/platform_manifest.git -b kk-4.4-caf

 $ repo sync -j4